-Community Life
+Community Guidelines

-- start even energy work exchange (2 weeks)
+- start even energy work exchange

-- shelter and lunch provided (or produce)
+- shelter provided and lunch (or produce)

-Three options beyond first moon
+vevBeyond first moon

 A. continue energy work exchange (renewed moonly)